Tropical hyperelliptic curves in the plane: Introduction

+An immediate corollary of Theorem \ref{thm:onlyhyperelliptic} is a lower bound on the divisorial gonality of metric graphs arising from smooth tropical plane curves with nonhyperelliptic Newton polygon.
+Let $\textrm{dgon}(G)$ denote the divisorial gonality of a metric graph $G$.

+\begin{corollary} Let $P$ be a nonhyperelliptic polygon, and let $G$ be the skeleton of a smooth tropical plane curve with Newton polygon $P$.
+Then $\textrm{dgon}(G)\geq 3$. \end{corollary}

+Combined with \cite{baker}, this lower bound on graph gonality also serves as a lower bound on the algebraic gonality of any algebraic curve tropicalizing to such a tropical curve.

+\begin{proof} Since $P$ is nonhyperelliptic, we know that $G$ has positive genus, so $G$ is not a tree.
+A quick corollary of the tropical Riemann-Roch Theorem \cite{BN,GK,MZ} is that a graph has divisorial gonality $1$ if and only if it is a tree, and so $\textrm{dgon}(G)\neq 1$.
+By Theorem \ref{thm:onlyhyperelliptic}, since $P$ is nonhyperelliptic we have that $G$ is not a hyperelliptic graph, so $\textrm{dgon}(G)\neq 2$.
+We therefore have $\textrm{dgon}(G)\geq 3$. \end{proof} Understanding the relationship between a Newton polygon and the divisorial gonality of dual graphs of its unimodular triangulations is in general a difficult problem \cite[Conjecture 3 + Err.]{CC}.
+This corollary provides a lower bound for nonhyperelliptic polygons; other work provides upper bounds using \emph{lattice width} \cite{CC}.

 Our strategy for proving Theorem \ref{thm:onlyhyperelliptic} is as follows.
 In Section \ref{section:sprawling_and_crowded}, we present two types of graphs, \emph{sprawling} and \emph{crowded}, which are never the skeletons of smooth tropical plane curves.
-In Section \ref{section:combinatorial} we use these criteria to show that a hyperelliptic graph that is a smooth tropical plane curve's skeleton must be a simple type of graph called a \emph{chain}.
-It then suffices to show in Section \ref{section:metric} that if a polygon gives rise to a hyperelliptic chain, it must be a hyperelliptic polygon.
+In Section \ref{section:combinatorial} we use these criteria to show that if a hyperelliptic graph is a smooth tropical plane curve's skeleton, then it must be a simple type of graph called a \emph{chain}.
+It then suffices to show in Section \ref{section:metric} that if a polygon gives rise to a chain that is also a hyperelliptic graph, then that polygon must be a hyperelliptic polygon.

-\textbf{Acknowledgements.} The author thanks Sarah Brodsky, Meldoy Chan, Michael Joswig, and Bernd Sturmfels for many helpful and illuminating conversations on tropical curves.
-The author also thanks Desmond Coles, Neelav Dutta, Sifan Jiang, and Andrew Scharf for their help in developing the theory of crowded graphs.